Unraveling What Causes High Blood Pressure (Hypertension)

 what causes high blood pressure

-Understand the root causes of hypertension, its silent dangers, and proactive steps you can take for a healthier heart.
+Understand the root causes of hypertension and take proactive steps towards a healthier, longer life.

 Key Takeaways